Iran sanctions spur boom for Pakistani diesel smugglers

 Akbar Baloch, who runs an import and export business from a village near the Iran border, said influential figures on both sides of the frontier were involved.
 "Their armed henchmen escort the vehicles used for smuggling," he added.

-Iran's government, already battling Western moves to restrict supplies of gasoline and other refined products, has sought to stem smuggling by introducing a system of smart cards to ration subsidised fuel.
+Iran's government, already battling Western moves to restrict supplies of gasoline and other refined products, has sought to stem smuggling by introducing a system of smart cards to ration subsidized fuel.

 In Pakistan, authorities admit they are overwhelmed.
 Ibrahim Vighio, a senior customs official in Quetta, said the government plans to form a new 1,000-strong anti-smuggling unit.
 "We have lack of forces, proper weapons and equipment to stop the smuggling," he said.